18 Best Chinese Sauces: Origins, Flavours and Serving Suggestions

 #8 Rice Vinegar

 Perfect on its own as a seasoning or added to cooking for some acidity, rice vinegar is primarily made from fermented rice.
 Different variations of this sauce exist in China, but the black and white varieties are more widely used outside the country.
-It’s a lot sweeter and milder than its Western counterpart and is enjoyed in salads or meat dishes.
+It’s a lot sweeter and milder than its Western counterpart and is enjoyed in salads or meat dishes as a marinade or as part of a dipping sauce.

 Rice vinegar